|

 Consider A Snuggle Puppy/Comfort Item!

 We provide a blanket with every one of our puppy packs.
 This blanket is kept in our home and is rubbed all over your puppy's littermates before you leave.
 This gives your puppy a "comfort item" which you can keep handy as your pup transitions into your new home.
-If you want to go a step further than the blanket, let us know in advance and you can purchase a snuggle pup from us (at cost, we just order it off Amazon).
+If you want to go a step further than the blanket, let us know in advance and you can purchase a snuggle pup from us (at cost, we just order it off Amazon HERE).
 We will keep the snuggle puppy in our puppy room and let the litter sleep with it.
 When you take it home, the snuggle puppy has a heat pack and a battery operated "heartbeat" that gently vibrates, simulating your puppy sleeping with its littermates.
 Many pups who struggle with sleeping alone in their crate greatly improve with a Snuggle Puppy.

 |